Ayesha-Mulla/UserCards/README.md

 4- Run command, "npm install --save", It will install all dependencies, application needs.

+5- npm run dev-pack

-5- This application runs on port "8033"
+6- This application runs on port "8033"

-6- You can run the application using "localhost:8033"
+7-You can run the application using "localhost:8033"